 - The Kandla port was formed with the intention to decongest the Mumbai port.

-- It is located in the Gulf of Kutch and is the largest port of India, when measured by the volume of cargo handled.
+- It is located in the Gulf of Kutch and is the largest port in India when measured by the volume of cargo handled.

-- The second largest port in India, Chennai Port (or Madras Port) primarily handles fertilisers, general cargo, iron-ore and petroleum products.
+- The second largest port in India, Chennai Port (or Madras Port) primarily handles fertilizers, general cargo, iron-ore, and petroleum products.

-- It is one of the oldest ports of India.
+- It is one of the oldest ports in India.

-- Located at the north of Chennai, Ennore port was established to reduce congestion on Chennai Port.
+- Located north of Chennai, Ennore port was established to reduce congestion at Chennai Port.
 It is also India’s first corporate port.

-- The port handles the trade of coal, food grains, salt, sugar, petroleum products and edible oils and carries out major trade with the neighbouring country of Sri Lanka.
+- The port handles the trade of coal, food grains, salt, sugar, petroleum products, and edible oils and carries out major trade with the neighboring country of Sri Lanka.

-- Kanyakumari, which is the southern most tip of the Indian mailand is located here.
+- Kanyakumari, which is the southernmost tip of the Indian mainland is located here.